alephium/docs/docs/ralph/asset-permission-system.md

    battle tested for its security in managing assets.
 Here no smart contracts are involved.
-2. When smart contracts need to transfer assets on behalf of the owners, no seperate approval transactions are required.
+2. When smart contracts need to transfer assets on behalf of the owners, no separate approval transactions are required.
 The approval is implicit in the UTXO model: if the input that contains a particular token is authorized to be spent in the transaction, then the owner has already given consent to the usage of that token